Solskjaer set to leave Man Utd

 Solskjaer replaced Jose Mourinho on an interim basis in December 2018.

-He was then given the job full-time in March 2019 on a three-year deal and, in July, signed a new deal until 2024.
+He was then given the job full-time in March 2019 on a three-year deal and in July signed a new deal until 2024.

 - Our coverage of Manchester United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment